FilipObrijan/web-lab2/README.md

 # Redwood Tomato Nursery - Landing Page

-A landing page for a tomato breeding nursery that offers starter seedlings, breeding kits, and grower consulting.
+A landing page for a tomato breeding nursery that offers the tastiest tomateos.

 ## Live demo